-Beyond legal risk, inaccessible websites exclude potential clients.
-Roughly 1 in 4 adults in the United States has some form of disability.
-Missing alt text means a blind user cannot understand your practice area images.
-Unlabeled form inputs mean a screen reader user cannot fill out your contact form.
-No skip link means a keyboard-only user must tab through 30+ navigation links before reaching your content.
+Beyond legal exposure, an inaccessible website quietly excludes potential clients.
+Roughly 1 in 4 adults in the United States lives with some form of disability.
+Missing alt text means a blind visitor cannot understand your practice area images.
+An unlabeled form input means a screen reader user cannot complete your contact form.
+The absence of a skip link means a keyboard-only user must tab through thirty or more navigation links before reaching your content.

-We wanted to quantify the gap.
-This study audits the homepage source code of 303 law firm websites across 25 high-growth U.S. markets, measuring compliance with core WCAG 2.1 success criteria that can be evaluated through static HTML analysis alone.
+So we set out to measure the floor.
+This study audits the homepage source code of 303 law firm websites across 25 high-growth, mid-size U.S. markets, testing compliance with the core WCAG 2.1 success criteria that can be evaluated from static HTML alone.

 Methodology

-We collected the HTML source code of 303 law firm homepages gathered from Google organic search results across 25 markets and 2 practice areas.
-For each page, we ran automated checks against six WCAG-related dimensions:
+We collected the HTML source code of 303 law firm homepages drawn from Google organic search results across 25 markets and 2 practice areas.
+For each page we ran automated checks against six WCAG-related dimensions:

-• Image alt text (SC 1.1.1): Counted total images, images with alt text, images with empty alt (decorative), and images missing alt entirely.
-Calculated coverage as the percentage of images with any alt attribute (including empty).
+• Image alt text (SC 1.1.1): counted total images, images with alt text, images with empty alt (decorative), and images missing alt entirely.
+Coverage is the percentage of images carrying any alt attribute, including empty.

-• Form label association (SC 1.3.1, 4.1.2): Identified all visible form inputs (text, email, tel, textarea, select) and checked whether each was associated with a label via <label for="">, aria-label, aria-labelledby, or wrapping <label> element.
+• Form label association (SC 1.3.1, 4.1.2): identified all visible form inputs (text, email, tel, textarea, select) and checked whether each was associated with a label via <label for="">, aria-label, aria-labelledby, or a wrapping <label> element.

-• Heading hierarchy (SC 1.3.1): Parsed all heading elements (H1-H6) to check for a single H1, correct nesting (no skipped levels like H2 to H4), and overall heading count.
+• Heading hierarchy (SC 1.3.1): parsed all heading elements (H1 to H6) to check for a single H1, correct nesting (no skipped levels such as H2 to H4), and overall heading count.

-• Skip navigation link (SC 2.4.1): Checked for the presence of a skip link (an anchor near the top of the page that jumps to main content).
+• Skip navigation link (SC 2.4.1): checked for a skip link, an anchor near the top of the page that jumps to main content.

-All analysis was performed on raw HTML source code, not the rendered DOM.
-This means we did not evaluate criteria that require JavaScript execution, computed styles, or user interaction -- such as color contrast, focus management, or keyboard navigation.
-Our results represent the accessibility floor: what is baked into the HTML before any scripts run.
+All analysis was performed on raw HTML source, not the rendered DOM.
+We did not evaluate criteria that require JavaScript execution, computed styles, or user interaction, such as color contrast, focus management, or keyboard navigation.
+Our results represent the accessibility floor: what is baked into the HTML before any script runs.

 59.2%